The completeness of the quotient space (topological vector space)

 What’s going on

-But what happens if we talk about the points where $f$ is equal to $0$?
-Is it possible to find an entire function $g$ such that $g(z)=0$ if and only if $z$ is on the unit circle?
+But what happens if we talk about the points where f is equal to 0?
+Is it possible to find an entire function g such that g(z)=0 if and only if z is on the unit circle?
 The topological property we will discuss in this post answers this question negatively.

 Zeros

-Suppose $\Omega$ is a region, the set
+Suppose Ω is a region, the set

-Trivially, if $f(\Omega)=\{0\}$, we have $Z(f)=\Omega$.
-The set of unit circle is not at most countable and every point is a limit point.
-Hence if an entire function is equal to $0$ on the unit circle, then the function equals to $0$ on the whole plane.
+Trivially, if f(Ω)={0}, we have Z(f)=Ω. The set of unit circle is not at most countable and every point is a limit point.
+Hence if an entire function is equal to 0 on the unit circle, then the function equals to 0 on the whole plane.

-Note: the connectivity of $\Omega$ is important.
-For example, for two disjoint open sets $\Omega_0$ and $\Omega_1$, define $f(z)=0$ on $\Omega_0$ and $f(z)=1$ on $\Omega_1$, then everything fails.
+Note: the connectivity of Ω is important.
+For example, for two disjoint open sets Ω0 and Ω1, define f(z)=0 on Ω0 and f(z)=1 on Ω1, then everything fails.

 A simple application (Feat.
 Baire Category Theorem)